andysctu/SteelX/README.md

 Unsolved bugs :
 *Penetrating the ground ( rare , changing the ground to box collidor didn't fix )  (it even happened when vertical boosting) *error : Photonview id duplicate found   </br>
+(small) Change weapon in Hargar may not in the right position ( becuse of IK ) , maybe use update(after IK ) ?